dealii/website/docs/community/publications.md

 }
 ```

-Older releases are announced in the following preprints:
+Older releases are announced in the following articles:

 -     Pasquale Claudio Africa,
       Daniel Arndt,